 Plastic Surgery in a Slow Economy

-A number of women seeking cosmetic surgery in Virginia, Maryland and other places seem to think that they can gain a competitive advantage in a tough job environment if they look more youthful and rejuvenated.
-The American Society of Plastic Surgeons (ASPS) compiled the results of survey of 756 women between 18 and 64 years of age, which revealed that a lot of working women believe plastic surgery treatments can boost their career prospects.
+A number of women seeking cosmetic surgery in Virginia, Maryland, and other places seem to think that they can gain a competitive advantage in a tough job environment if they look more youthful and rejuvenated.
+The American Society of Plastic Surgeons (ASPS) compiled the results of a survey of 756 women between 18 and 64 years of age, which revealed that a lot of working women believe plastic surgery treatments can boost their career prospects.

-73 percent of the survey participants said that physical appearance influences their chances of getting hired, receiving a job promotion or bringing new clients for the business, particularly in a tough economy.
+73 percent of the survey participants said that physical appearance influences their chances of getting hired, receiving a job promotion, or bringing new clients for the business, particularly in a tough economy.
 Four in five participants said that personal confidence can improve with the help of a cosmetic procedure.

 Source of Survey: ASPS Press Release

-To learn more about procedures and treatments performed by Cosmetic Surgery Associates in Bethesda, Maryland and McLean, Virginia please visit:
+To learn more about procedures and treatments performed by Cosmetic Surgery Associates in Bethesda, Maryland, and McLean, Virginia please visit: